WalkerCodeRanger/ExhaustiveMatching/README.md

 In some situations, it isn't desirable to add a dependency to your project.
 For example, a published NuGet package may want to use exhaustive matching without adding a dependency on `ExhaustiveMatching.Analyzer` to their project.
-The `ExhaustiveMatching.Analyzer.Private` package supports these cases.
+The `ExhaustiveMatching.Analyzer.Source` package supports these cases.
 It does so by injecting the source for the `ExhaustiveMatch` and `InternalClosedAttribute` directly into the project.
 This classes are marked `internal` and will not be visible from outside of the project.